LoginRadius/docs/content/guide/big-commerce/index.md

 <a class="navUser-action" onclick="lrLogout(); return false;" href="#">{{lang 'common.logout'}}</a>
 ```

-9. If you are using the Optimized one-page checkout you will need to include the following Componenet on your checkout.html page file in your theme->templates->pages after the partial page handlebars:
+9. If you are using the Optimized one-page checkout you will need to include the following Component on your checkout.html page file in your theme->templates->pages after the partial page handlebars:

 ```
 {{#partial "page"}}